playbenny/benny_manual/docs/blockipedia.md

 - IMPORTANT this block needs airwindows totape6 to do anything at all. also the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.

+### mixer.mono.thermal
+- mono mixer channel using the multi-convolution recordings of a british tube eq that are also in the fx.thermal.eq block.

+- the sidechain compression input feeds into the model in interesting ways, removing peak detail as well as the normal sidechain ducking.

+- Like the other mixer blocks this uses airwindows console7 for nice summing and drive.

+- MUST BE ALL ROUTED FROM THIS BLOCK INTO A mixer.bus BLOCK.

+- IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.

 ### mixer.stereo.basic
 - stereo mixer channel.